wish-wish/TheDigits/README.md

 # TheDigits
-more than 81 digits writing from unicode the codechart ver 13, the code is so much repeat that not good for reading</br>
+more than 81 digits writing from unicode the codechart ver 13, the code is so much repeat that is not good for reading</br>
 https://home.unicode.org/<br/>
 TODO:1、add svg support.<br/>
 TODO:2、add to the project of single, which is a app of sudoku, have a big dream to export to world's countries.<br/>